facebook/react-native-website/STYLEGUIDE.md

 ## Write for more than a React audience

 It’s convenient to write as though the reader has the same background and perspective that you do.
-But in reality, our readers have a range of experience as well as come to us from many different fields including iOS and Android.
+But in reality, our readers have a range of experience as well as come to us from many different fields including Android and iOS.
 We have to be inclusive of all learners, and that means taking nothing for granted!

-* **Assume no knowledge of React.** 31% of visitors surveyed in September 2019 said they have no experience with React JS.
+- **Assume no knowledge of React.** 31% of visitors surveyed in September 2019 said they have no experience with React JS.
 When explaining React concepts, give a short explanation and then link to the appropriate React docs.
-* **Assume readers have no background in web development.** While 76% of our visitors surveyed in September 2019 said they had experience with web development before starting with React Native, that means 24% came in without any knowledge of web paradigms!
-7.4% said they had no experience, meaning we can’t rely on web, iOS, or Android metaphors with those readers.
+- **Assume readers have no background in web development.** While 76% of our visitors surveyed in September 2019 said they had experience with web development before starting with React Native, that means 24% came in without any knowledge of web paradigms!
+7.4% said they had no experience, meaning we can’t rely on Android, iOS, or web metaphors with those readers.
-* **Provide references to multiple technologies.** To help learners from Android and iOS backgrounds, it’s important that references also take those experiences into account and make comparisons for them in addition to web developers.
+- **Provide references to multiple technologies.** To help learners from Android and iOS backgrounds, it’s important that references also take those experiences into account and make comparisons for them in addition to web developers.

 ### Example